ryan-p-randall/research-notebook/_posts/2016-05-11-crumpton-and-bird-handbook-for-community-college-librarians-2013.md

 ---
 layout: post
-title: "Crumpton and Bird. _Handbook for Community College Librarians._ 2013."
+title: "Crumpton and Bird. <i>Handbook for Community College Librarians.</i> 2013."
 modified:
 categories:
 excerpt: Notes on the two chapters on information literacy and instructional design.